UoMResearchIT/mine-the-gaps/README.md

 # Install and test locally
 How to set up a test version running on a development (test) server.
-The following instructions are to get this web app running on *your own machine*, using Django's development server which runs on your machine's localhost.
+The following instructions are to get this web app running on *your machine*, using Django's development server which runs on your machine's localhost.

 ## Clone this repository